theesmart/alx-system_engineering-devops/README.md

-i must be a SE
+ihave started coding today and i must be a SE